replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features {#new-features-v2023-03-21-0}
 * Adds [Kubernetes](https://kurl.sh/docs/add-ons/kubernetes) version(s) 1.26.3 1.25.8 1.24.12 1.23.17 1.22.17.
-* Adds preflight check to ensure that a host will not be updated with previous kURL release.
+* Adds a preflight check to ensure that a host is not updated with a previous kURL release.
 * Adds better logging information that highlights failures and warnings when migrating from Rook.

 ### Bug Fixes {#bug-fixes-v2023-03-21-0}
-* Fixes Rook Ceph preflight health checks done when migrating from Rook where it is considered unhealthy because it was not possible to find the Ceph Version information.
-This was caused by a bug in Rook Ceph versions < `1.4.8`.
+* Fixes an issue when migrating from Rook that caused the Rook Ceph preflight health check to incorrectly report that Ceph was unhealthy because Ceph version information could not be found.
+This issue was caused by a bug in Rook Ceph versions earlier than 1.4.8.
 * Fixes broken upgrades caused by not being able to uninstall Rook.
-Failures will be highlighted in the console with further information.
+Upgrade failures are highlighted in the console with further information.
-* Fixes an issue where the install script gets stuck when migrating from Rook.
-Timeouts were added with further information displayed via the console.
+* Fixes an issue where the installation script got stuck when migrating from Rook.
+Added timeouts with further information displayed in the console.
-* Fixes a bug where Rook data was not being removed even after Rook Ceph was removed from the cluster.
+* Fixes a bug where Rook data was not removed after Rook Ceph was removed from the cluster.
-* Fixes a bug regression introduced in the previous release `v2023.03.20-0` where the registry addon fails to create the object store.
+* Fixes a bug in the Kubernetes installer v2023.03.20-0 where the registry add-on failed to create the object store.

 ## v2023.03.20-0